unfoldingWord/unfoldingWord.github.io-old/README.md

 #### Syncing Assets

 The /assets directory is currently managed by a Resilio Sync folder shared among the developers (ask if you need access).
-However, in order to synchronize these assets to the test and production S3 buckets you **must run** `make assets`.
+However, in order to synchronize these assets to the develop and production S3 buckets you **must run** `make assets`.
 This process will **not remove** assets from the /assets folder, only add or update existing files.

 ### Custom YAML Values